Bachelor of Social Work

 Credit Points: 6

-Prerequisites: SWSP1003, SWSP1053
+Pre-requisites: SWSP1003, SWSP1053

 Unit Description:

 This unit introduces first year students to the role and importance of theory to the social work profession.
-Students will learn about a range of social work theories and explore how theory informs and integrates with social work practice.
+Students will learn a range of social work theories and explore how theory informs and integrates with social work practice.
 The strengths perspective, ecological systems theory, crisis intervention, task – centred, cognitive behavioural theory and child-parent attachment theory are specifically examined.
 Students will learn to analyse these theoretical approaches and articulate their application to knowledge and practice in social work.

 Learning Outcomes: